 GEF Sports Program

 Cuba is world renowned for many of their sports teams and athletes.
 Learn how Cubans train and play against Cuban competition.
-Sports include: baseball, basketball, soccer, and ruby to name a few.
+Sports include: baseball, basketball, volleyball, soccer, and ruby to name a few.
 Almost all sports are included.
-We also combine the general culture of Cuba to give you a robust program as well as local excursions.
+We a combine the general culture of Cuba to give you a robust program as well as local excursions.
+These programs can be custom built to your specification.

 Sports In Cuba